-According to Deloitte, blockchain in the commercial real estate will improve property search processes and hasten pre-lease due diligence.
+According to Deloitte, blockchain in commercial real estate will improve property search processes and hasten pre-lease due diligence.
 Managing cash flows is easier using smart contracts.

 Blockchain data provide better information for intelligent decisions.
 Property title management is transparent and cheaper.
-Furthermore, processing of financing and payments will be efficient.
+Furthermore, the processing of financing and payments will be efficient.

 Using the technology in real estate will reduce the costs of intermediaries.
-When property owner and sellers have access to historical information of the subject property, brokers and lawyers may no longer be necessary.
+When property owners and sellers have access to historical information of the subject property, brokers and lawyers may no longer be necessary.

-REX syndicates real estate data into a globally accessible marketplace, where data is locally sourced, validated and secured via the Ethereum blockchain, smart contracts, and crypto economics.
+REX syndicates real estate data into a globally accessible marketplace, where data is locally sourced, validated, and secured via the Ethereum blockchain, smart contracts, and crypto-economics.